Key points about vitamin K for newborn babies

 - there is a risk of forgetting the later dose

-Can all babies have vitamin K?
+All babies can have vitamin K

 Research and practice shows that giving vitamin K by injection at birth is safe and effective.
-Babies in New Zealand, and in many other countries, have been given vitamin K injections for many years without problems.
+Pēpi in New Zealand, and in many other countries, have been given vitamin K injections for many years without problems.

 One study in the early 1990s suggested that injections of vitamin K might be linked to one type of childhood cancer.
 Later research has proven that vitamin K is not associated with any kind of childhood cancer, whether it is given by mouth or by injection.